Beyond redundancy: 6-point guide for creative people

 This post is based on a Creative Toolkit Helpnote, which I wrote for the union BECTU.
 You can download a PDF version along with with many other Helpnotes for creatives in production and theatre at creativetoolkit.org.uk

-For creative people going through redundancy and wanting to set up a business of their own.
+Small group training for creative people going through redundancy and/or wanting to set up a business of their own.
 This interactive course runs across two consecutive mornings using Zoom.

 From 10:00 until 12:30 each day